endarz/SVGtoforza-painterJSON/README.md

 Prerequisites: [Python 3](https://www.python.org/) and an understanding of forza-painter.
 1. Download `SVGtoForzaPainterJSON.py` from this repository and place it somewhere accessible (your Desktop, for example).
 2. Create or obtain an `.svg` file *containing rectangles imitating pixels.*
-3. Run the script.
+4. Run the script.
 Either use the command line or run it like an executable.
-4. Provide it a path to a file when asked (or provide it through command line arguments).
+5. Provide it a path to a file when asked (or provide it through command line arguments).
-5. After running, a new `.json` file can be found in the same location as the script itself.
+7. After running, a new `.json` file can be found in the same location as the script itself.
 Use as directed by forza-painter.

+It is the user's responsibility to ensure that their art does not contain more than 3000 pixels... if you intend for all of it to import.

 # Overview
 ### The Why